IllSmithDa/SalesforceNotes/admin/opportunities.md

   1. Opportunities are deals in progress.
 In Salesforce, you can create opportunities for existing accounts or by converting a qualified lead.

+  2. Opportunities process can be customized to fit client needs

+  3. Stage history tab - records stages within opportunites it has been through

+  4. Only one account can be associated with one opportunity but can be associated with multiple contacts

 # Opportunity Stages - If you’ve worked in sales, you know that deals usually progress from tentative to firm before they’re finalized.
 As a deal progresses, you grow more confident that you’ll make the sale

   1. Prospecting